open-pioneer/trails-core-packages/.changeset/rotten-rabbits-post.md

 "@open-pioneer/authentication-keycloak": minor
 ---

 Make `RefreshOptions` optional with sensible default values.
+The default values have been changed to:

 - `autoRefresh`: true
 - `interval` (for token lifetime checks): 10 seconds